 Editor’s Note: The passage of the “Coronavirus Aid, Relief, and Economic Security Act” (CARES Act) on Friday, March 27, 2020, includes provisions intended to financially aid businesses and households.
 Ministries are included in this relief package, and some of the provisions may either aid furloughed or laid-off church employees or offer incentives to retain employees.
-A detailed analysis from attorney, CPA, and senior editor Richard R. Hammar will publish soon.
+A free overview of the CARES Act, as well as a detailed summary, are now available from attorney, CPA, and senior editor Richard R. Hammar.
 Also make sure to join Hammar on April 2, 2020, for a free one-hour webinar further explaining the CARES Act.

 The rapid progression of the COVID-19 (coronavirus) pandemic worldwide has created a perfect storm of unexpected financial pressures for many American churches.

 Fast-changing guidance and restrictions on public gatherings have detrimentally affected weekly worship collections for many congregations.
 And with an anticipated surge in unemployment claims unfolding, financial hardships are erupting among attenders, hampering the ability for some to give as they normally would.

 That combination of conditions already is forcing many church leaders to assess their budgets and expenses.
 In some instances, decisions about cutting back on personnel—traditionally a church’s largest expense—are already surfacing.

 Those decisions now are spawning another storm of significant consequence: employees laid off by their churches most likely aren’t allowed to apply for unemployment benefits.
 That’s because the vast majority of states exempt churches from paying unemployment taxes.
 When churches don’t pay in, employees who are let go are ineligible for any unemployment benefits associated with their previous ministry work.